Picture and cover from Tony's book Amazon.Com

 developing strength and speed with the athletes I coach.

-speed is sometimes the most challenging part in mid and long-distance runners.
+speed is sometimes the most challenging part for mid and long-distance runners.

-I am forever grateful for the opportunity to coach Tony for a short time to
+I am forever grateful for the opportunity to coach Tony briefly to

 learn this skill.

-was always my passion, but I did not pursue it fully in life until the final
+was always my passion, but I only pursued it fully in the final

 chapters of my life.

-At a relatively old age, I put more of my skills to use in this area.
+At a relatively old age, I put more of my skills in this area.
 You can read more at my website:

 work with Tony, the Paralympic Movement,